PEOPLE START TO HEAL

 You can expect to be provided with a safe and confidential space to explore your inner world.
 Often in therapy, we share aspects of our selves and/or our lives which we have never shared with anyone else before.
 This can be scary and make us feel vulnerable, so it is important you know you can expect to be treated with warmth and kindness at all times.

 Sometimes we share things that can make us feel an element of shame for whatever reason.
 This can make the idea of engaging in therapy feel somewhat overwhelming, so it is important to know you can expect to not be judged or criticised.

 Many different people from many different walks of life seek out therapy for many different reasons.
-Everybody engages in a therapeutic relationship somewhat uniquely, so it is important to know that there is no ’right way’ to be a client, there is simply your way and that is always ok.
+Everybody engages in a therapeutic relationship somewhat uniquely, so it is important to know that there is no ’right way’ to be in therapy, there is simply your way and that is always ok.